Aerial view of the St. Louis River Estuary in fall

 This work is part of a greater effort by many local, state, and federal agencies to mitigate historic impacts to habitat in the St. Louis River under the Great Lakes Area of Concern Program.
 The MNDNR is working with the United States Army Corps of Engineers to design a project that will meet our goals and safely address any legacy contaminants found on site.
 Additional baseline sampling is occurring in the summer of 2022 to determine the composition and contaminant concentration of sediments that make up the lake bottom.
 The project design process will start in 2022 and continue through 2023.
 Project construction is anticipated to begin in 2024.

 The project is estimated to cost $12 million and is being supported by the following:

 Great Lakes Restoration Initiative, administered by the U.S. Environmental Protection Agency MN Outdoor Heritage Fund

 - Perch Lake

-We are working with the United States Army Corps of Engineers to design a project that will increase the connection between Perch Lake and the main river channel, as well as remove sediment and organic material that have accumulated in Perch Lake.
-Some of the baseline data needed to inform this design were collected in summer 2020 and required gathering sediment from Perch Lake and geological information from the highway crossing.
-The project is anticipated to begin construction in 2022.
+Some of the baseline data needed to inform the designs of this project were collected in summer 2020 and required gathering sediment from Perch Lake and geological information from the highway crossing.

 This project is estimated to cost $7,000,000 and is being supported by the following: